wanderview/node-pcap-dgram/README.md

 The PcapDgram class implements the same API as the [dgram.Socket][] class.
 Data is delivered to the `'message'` event by reading data from a pcap file.
-Outgoing data is redirected to the `'output'` event so that it can be validated for correctness.
+Outgoing data is redirected to the `output` stream so that it can be validated for correctness.

 ### var pdgram = new PcapDgram(pcapSource, address, opts)